Our focus is on distressed, injured, pregnant cats or moms with kittens.

 B. Take the cat to a vet to check for a microchip.
 Most vet clinics will do this without an appointment. and you can just drop in.
 There is no charge, and it only takes a minute to do.
 If there is a microchip, the vet can get the owner's information and contact them about the cat.
 Sometimes, though, people don't update their contact information with the microchip directory, and so they cannot be found immediately.
 Some digging on Google might have to be done to see if they can be found.

 If the cat is friendly and not spicy, and you have looked for the owners for a number of days, the ACCC is a good choice if they are accepting intakes.
-The vast majority of well-behaved cats, if the owner doesn't show up within three days, are sent over to the Edmonton Humane Society or another rescue partner for adoption.
+The vast majority of well-behaved cats, if their owners don't show up within three days, are sent to the Edmonton Humane Society or another rescue partner for adoption.
 If the animal is chipped, they will hold it for 10 days.

-The bad part is that if the cat misbehaves at the ACCC and they don't consider it adaptable, it may be put down.
+The bad part is that if the cat misbehaves at the ACCC and they don't consider it adoptable, it may be put down.
 Feral cats are not accepted.

-Less than 2% of lost cats found in a shelter
+Less than 2% of lost cats are found in a shelter

 So, in the end, it will be up to your conscience on what to do if the owner is not found.